-In addition to your one-to-one support with your Tutor, careers advice and guidance is an on-going process throughout the Sixth Form.
-There are specific inputs at certain times, for example the detailed programme of support for the Higher Education Application Process takes place during the Summer Term in Year 12 and Autumn Term in Year 13.
+In addition to your one-to-one support with your tutor, careers advice and guidance is an on-going process throughout the Sixth Form.
+There are specific inputs at certain times, for example the detailed programme of support for the UCAS Application Process takes place during the Summer Term in Year 12 and Autumn Term in Year 13.
 Links with universities provide up-to-date information on this as well as opportunities to visit universities.
-You will also be able to draw upon the expertise of careers staff within the school and the careers advisers from EBSI for independent advice and guidance on careers and other non-university destinations.
+You will also be able to draw upon the expertise of careers staff within the school and the external careers adviser for independent advice and guidance on careers and other non-university destinations.